Shiing-Shen Chern: Students

 Chern has 43 students, including Fields medalist Shing-Tung Yau, Nobel Prize winner Chen-Ning Yang; and over 1000 descendants.

 His student James Harris Simons at Stony Brook (co-author of the Chern–Simons theory) later founded the hedge fund Renaissance Technologies and became a billionaire.
 Simons talks about Chern in his TED talk.

 Two of his students Manfredo do Carmo and Katsumi Nomizu have written influential textbooks in geometry.

 Former director of the IAS Phillip Griffiths wrote[Chern] took great pleasure in getting to know and working with and helping to guide young mathematicians.
 I was one of them.

 Family

 His wife, Shih-ning Cheng (鄭士寧 (Zhèng Shìníng)), whom he married in 1939, died in 2000.
 He also had a daughter, May Chu (陳璞 (Chén Pú)), wife of the physicist Chu Ching-wu, and a son named Paul (陳伯龍 (Chén Bólóng)).
 On his wife he writes (also see Selected Papers):I would not conclude this account without mentioning my wife's role in my life and work.
 Through war and peace and through bad and good times we have shared a life for forty years, which is both simple and rich.
 If there is credit for my mathematical works, it will be hers as well as mine.May Chu described her father as an easygoing parent.
 Paul added that he often saw what was best for you before you realized it.

-Transliteration and pronunciation

-Chern's surname is a common Chinese surname which is now usually spelled Chen.
-The unusual spelling "Chern" is a transliteration in the old Gwoyeu Romatzyh (GR) romanization for Mandarin Chinese used in the early twentieth-century China.
-It uses special spelling rules to indicate different tones of Mandarin, which is a tonal language with four tones.
-The silent r in "Chern" indicates a second-tone syllable, written "Chén" in pinyin but in practice often written by non-Chinese without the tonal mark.
-In GR the spelling of his given name "Shiing-Shen" indicates a third tone for Shiing and a first tone for Shen, which are equivalent to the syllables "Xǐngshēn" in pinyin.